RedDeveloperCat/Discord-ping-bot/README.md

-# Discord-ping-bot
+#<b>Discord Ping bot</b><br><br>

-This is a small python script i created that lets you send a message many times...
+## This is a bot or mainly a python script that can be used for pinging bots on discord servers...

+## For Example: You need a lot of cute cat images on your discord channel for people to see just activate the script and write your query-command and let it rain...

+# Thanks for reading this trashy readme and don't forget to drink milk🥛.